Audiobooks are the fastest growing segment in publishing, representing a billion dollar industry, with millions of people making purchases each day.

 Don’t Underestimate the Narrator’s Role in Audiobook Popularity

 Many narrators are known for narrating books in a particular niche of a genre.
 If you are producing a large number of audiobooks for a particular niche, you might want to work with established narrators in that niche in effort to boost awareness and sales by leveraging their existing following and fanbase.

 On hiring narrators, she says, “Unlike other publishers, we prefer to have our audiobooks read by the actual author.
 [However] as a published author myself, when Audiobooks.com bought the rights to my book, “Get on TV,” they hired a voice over actor to read my book.
 As a publisher, our customers enjoy the experience of the voice of the author, especially since our books are expert driven.”

 Many expert driven books are written by authors who are professional public speakers and that experience lends itself well to narration in that genre.
 However, the narration can make or break an audiobook so it should be carefully considered.
 Hiring a professional narrator and voice actors to act out the characters will ensure the quality of the writing is not compromised and will enhance the listening experience for fans of the author.

-Good editing is also a must.
-Pages and pages of descriptive text may work well and serve a purpose in the hard-copy but it doesn’t lend itself well to audio versions of a novel.
+Good editing is also a must, according to TV Producer and media consultant Jacquie Jordan, founder and CEO of Jacquie Jordan Inc. Jones advises that pages and pages of descriptive text may work well and serve a purpose in the hard-copy but it doesn’t lend itself well to audio versions of a novel.